Royal Australian Armoured Corps Association Inc. (Victorian Branch) A0023458C

 The Association may provide welfare services to its members and scholarships to their dependants from time to time as appropriate.

-Alleyne Walsh, wife of the late Charlie Walsh presenting the certificate and cheque for $300 to Ethan Branagan, grandson of Peter Branagan OAM for the first of the new Charlie Walsh Memorial Scholarships.
-Photo provided by Tim Branagan.
+Alleyne Walsh, wife of the late Charlie Walsh presenting the certificate and cheque for $300 to Milla Waring, daughter of Niall Waring, for the Charlie Walsh Memorial Scholarships.
+Photo provided by Jenny Clark.

 The Australian Army Tank Museum closed on 14th Dec 2022.
-It is due to re-open late in the financial year 2024-25 as The Puckapunyal Combined Arms Heritage Learning Centre (CAHLC) which will encompass both the Armoured & Artillery Heritage Collections.
+It was due to re-open late in the financial year 2024-25 as The Puckapunyal Combined Arms Heritage Learning Centre (CAHLC) which would encompass both the Armoured & Artillery Heritage Collections.
+NOTE: Recent events have shut down the plans for the new facility and it appears the old one will be upgraded and reopen.
+Because of its location in the Puckapunyal Military Precinct, issues related to security may cause further delays with the reopening.

 Tanks for the memories